 We can affect the gradient but we can’t affect the direction

 Oil production in ¾ of the world’s oil-producing nations has seen relentless decline year on year.
 We have found and exploited all of the world’s largest reservoirs found in the last century.
 We cannot make up the difference with the much smaller and harder to reach lakes which we have to rely upon today.

-We can see this played out today in the North Sea, as the 1980s bonanza of larger oil fields are now being replaced by independent oil companies using George Osborne’s tax breaks to drill for the smaller and harder to extract oil fields which remain.
+We can see this played out today in the North Sea, as the 1980s bonanza of larger oil fields is now being replaced by independent oil companies using George Osborne’s tax breaks to drill for the smaller and harder to extract oil fields which remain.
 Why else would you need to incentivise it?
 This situation isn’t about growing production in the North Sea; this is about slowing down the decline.

 This story is occurring around the world and not just in our own backyard.

 Since peaking oil forecasts in the past have been shown to be wrong, people say the problem mustn’t be there, and the calculations and methodology must be faulty, right?

 Actually no!
-Areas of geological uncertainty around the world had always been a problem, alongside over-optimistic data published by oil producing nations and companies that were designed to instill confidence politically and economically and at best were ballpark figures.
+Areas of geological uncertainty around the world had always been a problem, alongside over-optimistic data published by oil producing nations and companies that were designed to instil confidence politically and economically and at best were ballpark figures.
 This situation means previous data were not accurate to make pinpoint predictions.

 Today, however, is different.
 Most of the planet is now surveyed and we know much more about what’s available to us.
 The areas of uncertainty when making such predictions today is shrinking fast.